 Most likely, yes.
 However, not all property values will change at the same rate.
 While some properties may increase in value, some may remain the same.
 Market values may actually decrease for some properties.
 One purpose of a revaluation is to make sure that the assessed value reflect the changes that have occurred in property values.

 When will I be notified about my revaluation?

 A licensed assessor will begin the field work in February 2019.
-Property owners will have the chance to meet with the assessor to ask any questions about the value estimate.
+Property owners will be notified in May and will have the chance to meet with the assessor to ask any questions about the value estimate.

 What should I do when I receive the proposed real estate property assessment letter?

 Read the letter carefully.
 You will find not only the new valuation of your property, but instructions on how to proceed, depending on whether or no you agree with your property’s assessment.
 If you believe the new valuation is an appropriate assessment of your property’s value, you don’t need to take any action.
 If you are not satisfied with the result of your new assessment and wish to discuss your new assessment, please refer to the letter for dates and times that you can discuss this with the assessor.